 - You’re having difficulty flossing around your wisdom teeth

 - X-rays indicate risk for problems down the line

 Your dentist can evaluate your need for wisdom teeth removal.
-X-rays are often the best way to determine if you’ll benefit from the procedure, so even if you’re not in pain or having other issues, you can find out you need your wisdom teeth extracted.
+X-rays are often the best way to determine if you’ll benefit from the procedure, so even if you’re not in pain or having other issues, you can find out whether or not you’ll need your wisdom teeth extracted.

 At Columbia Smiles, your wisdom teeth removal procedure will begin with a consultation.
-Dr. Halpern or Dr. Pyun can examine your wisdom teeth and review your X-rays to determine whether the teeth are likely to cause problems.
+Dr. Hsu can examine your wisdom teeth and review your X-rays to determine whether the teeth are likely to cause problems.
 If you are already experiencing pain or discomfort from impacted or partially erupted wisdom teeth, he may recommend removal.

 The Wisdom Teeth Removal Process